Red River (manga)

 Red River (天は赤い河のほとり, Sora wa Akai Kawa no Hotori), also known as Anatolia Story, is a Japanese manga series written and illustrated by Chie Shinohara.
-It was published by Shōgakukan in their Sho-Comi magazine from January 1995 to June 2002.
-It was collected in 28 tankōbon volumes.
+It was published by Shogakukan in their Sho-Comi magazine from January 1995 to June 2002.
 It is published in English in North America by Viz Media.

 As of March 2019, the manga had over 20 million copies in circulation, making it one of the best-selling manga series.
 In 2001, Red River won the Shogakukan Manga Award for the shōjo category.

+An anime television series adaptation produced by Tatsunoko Production premiered in July 2026.

 Synopsis

-Setting

 The story takes place during the reign of King Suppiluliuma I, at a time when the Hittite Empire was near its peak in power, rivaled only by Egypt, which was then ruled by the young Pharaoh Tutankhamen.
 Many of the people and events in the story are drawn from actual history, from Princes Kail Mursili, Sari Arnuwanda, and Zannanza, to battles with the neighboring Mitanni kingdom around the town of Kizzuwatna.

-Plot

 Red River is about a fifteen-year-old Japanese girl named Yuri Suzuki, who time travels to Hattusa, the capital of the Hittite Empire in Anatolia.
 She was summoned by Queen Nakia who means to use Yuri as a human sacrifice.
 Yuri's blood is the key element needed in placing a curse upon the princes of the land so that they will perish, leaving Nakia's son as the sole heir to the throne.
 As the story progresses, however, Yuri not only repeatedly manages to escape Nakia's scheming, she also becomes revered as an incarnation of the goddess Ishtar and falls in love with prince Kail.